keabraekman/wordle-solver/README.md

-We use a larger set of potential guesses (hence the initial longer list of 370k words) We cycle through each potential guess and compare that guess to each potential answer We save the length of the remaining answers in an array (one for each answer) We then save this in a dictionary as dict[guess] = median of length of remaining answers We then sort this dictionary (with minimum values as being optimal).
+We use a larger set of potential guesses (hence the initial longer list of 370k words) We cycle through each potential guess and compare that guess to each potential answer We save the length of the remaining answers in an array (one for each answer) We then save this in a dictionary as dict[guess] = median length of remaining answers We then sort this dictionary (with minimum values as being optimal).

 Using this strategy I have found that the ideal first word to use is REIST

 I then added some formatting conditions to further help.
-If we get a lot of answers with the same median value, we sort further by sorting this sub-dictionary by mean (with minimum values as being optimal).
+If we get a lot of answers with the same minimal median value, we sort further by sorting this sub-dictionary by mean (with minimum values as being optimal).
 This gives us the ideal solution.